-Lea will rning Outcome - The learner I: Asses ssment Criterion - The learner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract information from drawings, specifications, schedules and manufacturers' information. reinstating ground condition.
+Lea will rning Outcome - The learner : Asses ssment Criterion - The learner can: 1 Interpret the given information relating to the work and resources when reinstating ground condition.
+1.1 Interpret and extract information from drawings, specifications, schedules and manufacturers' information.
 1.2 Comply with information and/or instructions derived from risk assessments and method statement.
 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules and manufacturers' information.
 2 Know how to comply with relevant legislation and official guidance when reinstating ground condition.
 2.1 Describe their responsibilities under current legislation and official guidance whilst working: - in the workplace, below ground level, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 State what the accident reporting procedures are and who is responsible for making reports.
 3 Maintain safe working practices when reinstating ground condition.
 3.1 Use personal protective equipment (PPE) safely to carry out the activity in accordance with legislation and organisational requirements when reinstating ground condition.
-3.2 Explain why and when personal protective equipment (PPE) should be used, relating to
+3.2 Evaluin why and when personal protective